 - All ISTD compounds in the analysis method exist in the acquisition method for all compounds in the acquisition method that have associated ISTDs

 These rules allow the analysis method to contain more compounds than the acquisition method because the extraneous compounds will simply be removed upon analysis.
 If there are any issues with the two methods, a message will display describing the issues and the methods will not be added to the App.

-When a method pair is added to the Productivity App, the app creates a private copy of the method file so that even if you make modifications to the original method, the changes will not affect the method referenced by the app.
-This was done to ensure the methods are locked once they are added to the app.
-If you do need to modify a method for any reason, you will need to modify the original method and re-add the modified method to the app.
+When a method pair is added to the Productivity App, the app creates a private copy of the method files.
+This ensures that the method referenced by the app cannot be unintentionally modified if the original method is changed or moved.
+If you do need to modify a method that has already been added to the app, you will need to modify the original method and re-add the modified method to the app.
 If only the analysis method needs modification, you can simply swap the analysis method from the focused run method (the same validation will apply, see above):